Cyberpunk: Society and government

 Cyberpunk stories have also been seen as fictional forecasts of the evolution of the Internet.
 The earliest descriptions of a global communications network came long before the World Wide Web entered popular awareness, though not before traditional science-fiction writers such as Arthur C. Clarke and some social commentators such as James Burke began predicting that such networks would eventually form.

-Some observers cite that cyberpunk tends to marginalize sectors of society such as women and Africans.
+Some observers cite that cyberpunk tends to marginalize sectors of society such as women and people of colour.
 It is claimed that, for instance, cyberpunk depicts fantasies that ultimately empower masculinity using fragmentary and decentered aesthetic that culminate in a masculine genre populated by male outlaws.
-Critics also note the absence of any reference to Africa or an African-American character in the quintessential cyberpunk film Blade Runner while other films reinforce stereotypes.
+Critics also note the absence of any reference to Africa or black characters in the quintessential cyberpunk film Blade Runner, while other films reinforce stereotypes.